mattbriggs/text-miner/docs/corpus.md

 ## Corpus model

-Here's the ERD (Entity Relationship Diagram) for your database, expressed using mermaid.js syntax:
+The following ERD (Entity Relationship Diagram) shows the structure of the database:

 ```mermaid
 erDiagram